Bartvds/grunt-mocha-slimer/README.md

 :warning: Very early version, user beware.

 ## Known issues

 - no error messages in async errors
 - stack traces missing
 - real-world use

+## Why this and not a PhantomJS based grunt + mocha?

+- SlimerJS uses XulRunner (Mozilla Firefox browser-engine + Gecko) so it's another browser engine from PhantomJS' Webkit + V8.
+- PhantomJS uses an ancient Webkit version that is missing some modern features, like Uint8ClampedArray, Float64Array etc. You need this to test interesting `canvas` libraries.
+- SlimerJS supports addons and user-profiles (could be added here if thee is a use-case)
+- `grunt-mocha-slimer` seems slightly faster then `grunt-mocha` as all tests are run in one process (not sure why grunt-mocha doesn't do that, we'll see).
+- This modules streams tests and log data over SlimerJS' stdout for snappy feedback.

+## I see with flashing windows?

+This is the nature of SlimerJS and the engine it runs.
+On Linux and OSX SlimerJS has support for `xvfb` if you have it installed.
+For more info see the [SlimerJS documentantion](http://docs.slimerjs.org/current/installation.html#having-a-headless-slimerjs).

+You can enable this by setting `xvfb: true` (you need this for Travis-CI, see below).

 ## Wish-list